mbabynames search ✿

 Ocean Valentina

-Ocean ("noble and strong") and Valentina ("strong, healthy").
+Ocean ("the sea") and Valentina ("strong, healthy").
 Two distinct meanings that create a name with range.
 The longer Valentina (4 syllables) builds on the shorter Ocean, giving the name forward momentum.

 Ocean Alexander

-Ocean means "noble and strong".
+Ocean means "the sea".
 Alexander means "defender of the people".
-The pairing gives the name a layered quality: noble and strong on one side, defender of the people on the other.
+The pairing gives the name a layered quality: the sea on one side, defender of the people on the other.
 Ocean ends on a nasal sound.
 Alexander's opening A avoids any muddiness.

 Ocean Oliver